betofigueiredo/routeur.js/README.md

 I created this project because I needed a navigation that maintains some parts of the page running when the user navigate through the website.
 The idea here is to use js/jquery to load the pages via ajax.

-It was created without any planning, the features were emerging according to the needs of each project, so the code is not finished.
+It was created without any planning, the features were emerging according to the needs of each project, so the code is not finished yet.

 ## What can be done with this project
 - Maintains parts of the page running during navigation (music players, timesheets).